1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 ALTERATION OF RULES

-37. No revocation, alteration, amendment or addition to these Rules, or any of them, shall be effective unless it shall have been proposed in the form of a resolution at a Meeting of the Council and approved by not less than a majority of the ordinary Council Members present at the Meeting of the Council.
+39. No revocation, alteration, amendment or addition to these Rules, or any of them, shall be effective unless it shall have been proposed in the form of a resolution at a Meeting of the Council and approved by not less than a majority of the Council Members present at the Meeting of the Council.
 In the case of this matter both the Chair and Deputy Chair have a vote.

 INTERPRETATION OF RULES